*Editor’s note: this story contains discussions about sexual violence, threats, and intimidation. Please read with care.

 A month after publicly alleging a harrowing experience with Nicki Minaj and her husband Kenneth Petty, Jennifer Hough is continuing to share more details about the traumatic assault against Hough for which Petty was convicted in 1995, as well as allegations of recent threats and harassment against her by the celebrity couple.
 In a new interview on daytime talk show The Real, Hough and her lawyer Tyrone Blackburn sat down with hosts Garcelle Beauvais and Adrienne Houghton to discuss the lasting impact of the assault on her life, as well as her lawsuit against the couple.

-On Wednesday, 22nd September, Hough appeared exclusively on The Real and spoke candidly about the various interactions that she'd had with Petty and Minaj over the course of the past several years.
+On Wednesday, September 22, Hough appeared exclusively on The Real and spoke candidly about the various interactions that she'd had with Petty and Minaj over the course of the past several years.
 Twenty-six years ago, Petty was arrested and convicted of attempted first-degree rape after assaulting Hough when they were teenagers, resulting in a prison sentence of 18-54 months in a state facility, of which he served four years.
-When details about the assault were made public, Hough said she was devastated by the way the story was mischaracterised.
+When details about the assault were made public, Hough said she was devastated by the way the story was mischaracterized.

 According to Hough, the situation unfolded on what should have been a normal school day.
 On the way to the bus stop, she alleges that 16-year-old Petty held her up using what she thought as a gun before taking her to a nearby house and raped her, staring at himself in the mirror and proclaiming that he was "the man" all the while.
 He was arrested the same day, leading to the first marks on his criminal record; a manslaughter charge and almost seven years behind bars would follow in 2006.